midNight-jam/plan_00/README.md

 5. **Depth over breadth** — it's OK to take 2 weeks on a 1-week spec if you're learning deeply
 6. **Document as you go** — ADRs, blog paragraphs, comments in code
 7. **Commit daily** — clean git history tells a story

+Start tomorrow.
+Not next Monday, not "after I finish setting up."
+Open the Week 1 spec, run nvidia-smi, and start installing drivers.
+Momentum compounds.

+The first 2 weeks are the hardest.
+After that, you'll have something running and the dopamine will carry you.
+Protect those first 14 days ruthlessly.

+When you get stuck (and you will — Week 8-10 is where most people hit walls), remember: the struggle IS the learning.
+That confusion you feel when KV-cache management doesn't click?
+That's exactly what interviewers test for.
+Push through it, and you'll own that knowledge in a way that no tutorial-watcher ever will.

+One last thing: Update progress.md religiously.
+Future-you at Month 8 will thank present-you for leaving breadcrumbs.

+Go make it happen.